robert-koch-institut/Abwassersurveillance_AMELAG/Readme.md

 * Different target genes were measured at the different sites
     * SARS-CoV-2: a combination of preferably N1, N2, E, ORF oder RdRp
-    * Influenza A-Virus: M1
+    * Influenza A-Virus: preferably M1
-    * Influenza B-Virus: M1, NS1, NS2, HA
+    * Influenza B-Virus: preferably M1, NS1, NS2, HA
-    * RSV A: N
+    * RSV A: preferably N
-    * RSV B: N
+    * RSV B: preferably N
     * RSV A/B: M, N
 * Some cities are have more than one sewage treatment plant or more than one inflow.
 * For values below the limit of quantification (LOQ), half of the LOQ is used as the value (0.5 * LOQ).